Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Pass all three CFA exams (Levels I, II and III)

-• Complete 4,000 hours of qualified professional work experience in investment decision-making, accrued over a minimum of 36 months
+• Complete at least 4,000 hours of qualified professional work experience in investment decision-making, accrued over a minimum of 36 months

 • Submit professional references and become a regular member of the CFA Institute (annual membership costs $299)